 Beginner Fact: The soft, medium and hard tires are known as 'slicks' as they are smooth and have no grooves or treads.
 These are only used in dry conditions.

 Contacting The Team

-The drivers will be in contact with their team over the radio throughout the race, and this allows them to discuss strategies in real-time, and the team can monitor the car remotely in order to determine when the best time to pit is.
+The drivers will be in contact with their team over the radio throughout the race, and this allows them to discuss strategies in real time, and the team can monitor the car (and the other drivers) remotely in order to determine when the best time to pit is.
 Aside from that, it is up to the driver to simply do his best to reach the checkered flag at the end of the race as quickly as possible.

 We have already touched on some of the rules surrounding the cars and the tracks, but there are a lot more that first-time watchers of the sport should be aware of.